-The curriculum promotes the spiritual, moral, social and cultural development of pupils.
-Pupils experience the breath of subjects available and show a love of learning.
+The curriculum promotes the academic, spiritual, moral, social and cultural development of students.
+Students experience the breadth of subjects available and show a love of learning.
 Students are equipped with enough knowledge and understanding of the different curriculum areas, which allows them to make informed choices at key transition points when choosing their key stage 4 options and when making decisions post 16.